alfredo-ramirez-garcia/BBO-Capstone-Project/README.md

 ### BBO Capstone Presentation
 - [View BBO Capstone Presentation](./docs/BBO_capstone_project_presentation.pdf)

+### Non-Technical Summary

+This project explores how artificial intelligence can efficiently solve complex problems when the correct answer is unknown.
+Using optimisation techniques inspired by machine learning, the system learned to identify the best input combinations for eight hidden “black-box” functions while working with very limited feedback.

+Throughout 13 iterative rounds, the project combined statistical models, clustering, neural networks and pattern analysis to balance exploration of new possibilities with refinement of promising solutions.
+Over time, the system became more accurate and efficient, progressively identifying stable optimal regions.

+Beyond achieving competitive rankings, the project demonstrates how AI can support decision-making under uncertainty — a challenge common in areas such as engineering, finance, scientific experimentation and real-world machine learning systems.

 ## Section 1: Project Overview

 This GitHub repository is part of the documentation for the Bayesian Black-Box Optimization (BBO) capstone project, designed to replicate the NeurIPS 2020 competition.
 The competition challenges participants to solve optimization problems, commonly known as Black-Box functions, that mirror real-world scenarios in which the underlying process is unknown.